gopinathsjsu/team-project-bruteforce/Documents/SatyadivyaMaddipudi_journal.md

 ## Sprint8

     What task did I work on/complete?
-      Fixed room rates based on number of guests and rooms fixed and also  End to End testing of application, Peer review, Deployment on cloud, Documentation
+      Fixed room rates based on number of guests and rooms fixed and also  End to End testing of application, Peer review, Documentation
     What am I planning to do to next?
       Testig the application flow and fixing bugs
     What tasks are blocked waiting on another team member?